chantakornchw-max/sp500-Web-Scraper-using-Beautifulsoup/README.md

 • pandas: Structures the scraped data into a clean DataFrame and exports to CSV.

+• warnings: This library is used to manage system notifications.

 ## Dataset & Features
 The scraper successfully extracts the following features for all 500+ constituent companies: